Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Model set-up

 To compute the local emission---a shock is always a local, 1D process---, we use the non-equilibrium radiation-hydro\-dynamic\-al models of \citet{aoyama18}, developed specifically for planetary accretion and used in several works (see references thereto).
 The model computes line profiles and therefore intensities, which depend essentially only on the preshock quantity $n_0=X\rho_0/\mH$ and on the preshock velocity $v_0$, where $\mH$ is the atomic mass and $n_0$ has the units of a number density but, for fixed hydrogen mass fraction $X$, is directly proportional to the mass density $\rho_0$.

 Each spectral line can be thought of as a sum of Gaussians from the receding postshock gas in the cooling layer \citep{aoyama18,Aoyama+2020}.
-The emitting gas has a temperature $T > 10^4$~K, so that no spectral feature narrower than a resolution $R = \lambda/(\Delta\lambda) \sim 1 / \sqrt{8 \ln(2) \kB T / \mH c^2} = \mbox{14,000}$ is expected, where $\kB$ denotes Boltzmann's constant, and $c$ the speed of light.
-Depending on the preshock velocity, which is $v_0\sim100$--150~\kms for planets, but also on the preshock velocity, the line widths range between between 10\,\%\ and 130\,\%\ of preshock velocity, perhaps surprisingly (Appendix~\ref{Th:DvAo18}).
-An important fact is that below $v_0\approx25$--30~\kms, the emission drops precipitously to zero because there is not enough energy to excite electrons to higher levels \citep{aoyama18}.
-Therefore, planet masses of a least roughly one to two Jupiter masses are needed to generate any emission \citep{Aoyama+2020}.
+The emitting gas has a temperature $T > 10^4$~K, so that no spectral feature narrower than a resolution $R = c/(2\surd[{2\ln2}]\vtherm) \approx \textrm{11,000}$ is expected, where $\vtherm=\surd[{8\kB T/(\pi\mu\mH)}]\approx10~\kms$ is the thermal speed \citep{aoyama18}, with $\mu=2.29$ denoting the mean molecular weight, $\kB$ Boltzmann's constant, and $c$ the speed of light.
+Depending on the preshock velocity, which is $v_0\sim100$--180~\kms for planets, but also on the preshock density, the full width at half maximum (\FWHM) of the line ranges between between 10\,\%\ and 130\,\%\ of preshock velocity, perhaps surprisingly, and is in fact nearly constant at $\FWHM\approx30$--40~\kms for low preshock densities (Appendix~\ref{Th:DvundmuAo18}).
+An important fact is that below $v_0\approx25$--30~\kms, if the hydrogen arrives in molecular form at the shock, the emission drops precipitously to zero because there is not enough energy to excite electrons to higher levels \citep{aoyama18,AMIM21L}.
+Therefore, planet masses of a least roughly one Jupiter mass are needed to generate any emission \citep{Aoyama+2020}.